PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 ```

 If there are issues with the database setup, you can run `npm run reset:db` to reset the database.

+Run `npm run seed` to populate the database with seed data.

+Test credentials:

+- Email: john.doe@example.com
+- Password: BeeRich

+You can also make changes to the seed data in `prisma/seed.ts`.

 #### Chapter 8